prince-chrismc/Simple-Socket/README.md

 ## Examples
 When operating on a socket object most methods will return true or false make validation very clean

-There are two application specific examples:
+There are two application specific examples provided by this repository:
 - an [HTTP client](https://github.com/prince-chrismc/clsocket/tree/master/examples/HttpRequest)
 - a [DNS client](https://github.com/prince-chrismc/clsocket/tree/master/examples/Dns)
 which may help with specific details for each.

 ##### Simple Active Socket
-As mentioned previously the active socket (CActiveSocket) is used to initiate a connections with a server on some known port.
+As mentioned previously the active socket ( `class CActiveSocket` ) is used to initiate a connections with a server on some known address and port.

 > So you want to connect to an existing server...
 >